 Deluxe buses arrive at the Arcade Bus Station in Chiang Mai; transportation will be waiting to take you to your hotel.

 Overnight trains to Chiang Mai take slightly longer than overnight buses, however, they're scenic, interesting, and enjoyable.
-As travel writer Paul Theroux famously noted, train travel provides a unique peak behind the cultural curtain.
+As travel writer Paul Theroux famously noted, train travel provides a unique peek behind the cultural curtain.

 Second class sleeper trains provide a small bunk with privacy curtain.
 The smooth ride and rhythmic clack clack is much more conducive for sleep than the bus.
-Trains are certainly the best option for enjoying scenery of the Thai countryside.
+Trains are certainly the best option for enjoying the scenery of the Thai countryside.

 Trains arrive at the Chiang Mai Railway Station on Charoen Mueang, just east of the Old City.
 Numerous drivers will be waiting outside to take you from the station to your hotel.